-I would then repeat the affirmation on a regular basis (Yes, my body really does rock!)
+I would then repeat the affirmation on a regular basis throughout the next week (Yes, my red hair really does rock!).

-It’s important to sound like you believe what you are saying, so say it with conviction and say it consistently (My body ROCKS!
-MY body rocks, My BODY rocks, MY BODY ROCKS!!).
+It’s important to sound like you believe what you are saying, so say it with conviction and say it consistently (My red hair ROCKS!
+MY red hair rocks, My RED hair rocks, MY RED HAIR ROCKS!!).
 You know what they say, fake it till you make it!

 I find the best way to build a habit of using positive affirmations is to make it part of a regular routine.
 Just like brushing teeth or taking a daily shower, I choose to focus on my affirmations in the morning.
 As I am SOOOOOOO not a morning person, they act as a nice mood booster!

 Of course, there are many other affirmations you could tell yourself!

 - I am enough, just as I am in this moment.

 - I believe in myself.
 I CAN do anything.